lydlid/AnimalSlaughterHouse/README.md

 ## A few points to note

 ### 1. Projectile class as an example of sprite

-- everything shown in the screen is a sprite.
+- Everything shown in the screen is a sprite.
-- Projectile inherits from Sprite class of LibGDX
+- Projectile inherits from Sprite class of LibGDX.

 ### 2. implementation of online multiplayer

+We used socket.io to implement our online multiplayer.
+There is a host that actually update the world, other players(slaves) only listen to the host and update from the host.
+For every frame, the host pack sprites in the world into a json file to synchronize all clients.

 ### 3. drawing map and sprites

+LibGDX offers a way to create textures for sprites.
+For each frame sprites are batched and rendered.

-### 4. bgm&sound effect
+### 4. bgm & sound effect

+Implemented using native libraries from LibGDX.